zhguokai/askbot-devel/askbot/doc/source/askbot-as-reusable-django-application.rst

 .. _adding-askbot-to-pre-existing-site:
 Adding askbot to a pre-existing site
 ====================================

+If you have a running django site, you aleready have files ``settings.py`` and ``urls.py``.
+Askbot has templates for those files, with the same names, but located in the directory ``askbot/setup_templates`` of the askbot distribution.

+Please add contents of those two files into yours manually and use management command ``askbot_selftest`` to diagnose your setup and report any problems you find.
+It is not possible to just copy-paste contents of those files into yours at this point, as many of the entries need to be merged separately.

 If you already have a django site with users, after adding askbot to your project, run a management command just once::